consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 > Stack of an HC node
 > ![](https://hackmd.io/_uploads/BJla0JLYq.png)

-Subnets are able to interact with the state of other subnets (and that of the rootnet) through _[cross-subnet](#Cross-net-messages "Cross-net messages")_ (or, simply,  _cross-net_) messages. __Full-nodes and validators in a given subnet need trusted access to the state of its parent subnet.__ We implement this by having them synchronise the chain of the parent subnet (i.e. child subnet full-nodes also run full nodes on the parent subnet).
+Subnets are able to interact with the state of other subnets (and that of the rootnet) through _[cross-subnet](#Cross-net-messages "Cross-net messages")_ (or, simply,  _cross-net_) messages. __Full nodes and validators in a given subnet need trusted access to the state of its parent subnet.__ We implement this by having them synchronise the chain of the parent subnet (i.e. child subnet full nodes also run full nodes on the parent subnet).

 As it may be hard to enforce an honest majority of validators in every subnet, which can result in the subnet chain being compromised or attacked, the system provides a __firewall security property__.
 This guarantees that, for token exchanges, the impact of a child subnet being compromised is limited, in the worst case, to its circulating supply of the native token, determined by the (positive) balance between cross-net transactions entering the subnet and cross-net transactions leaving the subnet.
 Addresses in a subnet are funded through cross-net transactions that inject tokens into the subnet.
 In order for users to be able to spawn a new subnet, they need to deposit __initial collateral__ at the new subnet's parent.
 This collateral offers a minimum level of trust to new users injecting tokens into the subnet and can be slashed in case of misbehavior by subnet validators.